The Story Behind Julia Robert's Pink Dye Job Is SO Relatable

 Advertisement

-Now, Roberts has taken the fascination to the next level by colouring her hair the faintest shade of pale pink (which happens to pair perfectly with more pink, in the form of a blush blazer).
-The star debuted the colour change in the most endearing way possible, with what looks like a failed boomerang attempt on Instagram, in which she playfully flicks her loose braid and cracks herself up in the process.
+Now, Roberts has taken the fascination to the next level by coloring her hair the faintest shade of pale pink (which happens to pair perfectly with more pink, in the form of a blush blazer).
+The star debuted the color change in the most endearing way possible, with a faux boom (her analog take boomerang) on Instagram, in which she playfully flicks her loose braid and cracks herself up in the process.

 As the actress revealed on Jimmy Kimmel Live, the color is actually a byproduct of Halloween.
-"I was a flamingo," she shared, before admitting she expected the dye to rinse out more quickly: "I had a lot more last night, but I thought there would be a lot less right now."
+"I was a flamingo," she shared, adding while she expected the dye to rinse out more quickly, the color didn't budge.

 While Roberts may have taken her new found obsession of everything pink to a semi-permanent level, the cool-girl shade can also be had with far less commitment, thanks to spray-in products like Kristen Ess Rose Gold Temporary Tint, which delivers an eerily similar muted blush tone, but washes out with a shampoo or two.